Deep Reinforcement Learning for Energy-Efficient on the Heterogeneous Computing Architecture: Introduction

 \section{Introduction}

-\IEEEPARstart{T}raditional power management techniques rely on pre-trained \gls*{ai} algorithms and specialized energy-saving settings for different hardware.
-They typically follow predefined energy-saving rules, such as those used in \gls*{dvfs} \cite{zhang2018double}, where the algorithm is based on feedback control energy-saving actions to optimize voltage and frequency by modelling the power and performance of the system.
+\IEEEPARstart{T}{raditional} power management techniques rely on pre-trained \gls*{ai} algorithms and specialised energy-saving settings for different hardware.
+Such traditional techniques typically follow predefined energy-saving rules, such as those used in \gls*{dvfs} \cite{zhang2018double}, where the algorithm is based on feedback control energy-saving actions to optimise voltage and frequency by modelling the power and performance of the system.
 This approach is limited in its application and effectiveness, as it strongly depends on the construction and preprocessing of the data model.
 An important area of research is focused on developing methods to maximise power usage while ensuring performance without the need for predefined energy-saving methods and data pre-processing.

-In our previous research \cite{yu2020energy}, we utilised a reinforcement learning algorithm \cite{kumar2020conservative} to observe the states of different hardware modules, and subsequently take actions to achieve energy savings.
+In our previous research \cite{yu2020energy}, Yu \emph{et al}. utilised a reinforcement learning algorithm \cite{kumar2020conservative} to observe the states of different hardware modules, and subsequently take actions to achieve energy savings.
 The algorithm's agent improves continuously through a specified learning method, ultimately learning the targeted optimal decisions for energy-saving actions.
-To enhance the performance of this method, we have now combined deep learning \cite{yu2022radar} with reinforcement learning, making use of the ability of neural networks to fit data \cite{9878152} and the decision-making capability of reinforcement learning \cite{wang2022deep}.
-This results in a more robust deep reinforcement learning algorithm, which performs better in energy-saving tasks.
+To enhance the performance of this method, Yu \emph{et al}. have now combined \gls*{dl} \cite{yu2022radar} with reinforcement learning, making use of the ability of neural networks to fit data \cite{9878152} and the decision-making capability of reinforcement learning \cite{wang2022deep}.
+The results shown a more robust deep reinforcement learning algorithm, which performs better in energy-saving tasks.
+Yu \emph{et al}. build upon our prior research by seamlessly integrating \gls*{dl} into an existing reinforcement learning approach.
+The fusion of \gls*{dl} with reinforcement learning not only enhances the performance of our energy-saving method but also leverages the data-fitting capabilities of neural networks and the decision-making prowess of reinforcement learning.
+The result is a more robust deep reinforcement learning algorithm that excels in energy-saving tasks.
+Additionally, we introduce the \gls*{pmu-drl} model for controlling hardware power consumption, marking a significant advancement from our earlier work.

+In today's computational environments, heterogeneous computing systems, which combine various types of processors (such as \glspl*{cpu}, \gls*{gpu}, etc.) for enhanced performance and efficiency, have become the norm.
+However, managing the energy consumption of these systems presents a significant challenge. \gls*{dvfs} technology is widely regarded as an effective method to enhance the energy efficiency of heterogeneous computing hardware nodes and embedded systems.
+By dynamically adjusting the operating voltage and frequency of each processor, \gls*{dvfs} optimises energy consumption based on actual performance demands.